 We offer regular work experience placements to people referred through Surrey Choices EmployAbility; a dedicated service that helps to find work placements, training, volunteer opportunities and paid work for those living with autism or a learning, physical or sensory disability.

 We host visits from groups such as Rainbows, Guides and Beavers.
-Every visit begins with a tour round the field, and then the kids will get involved with tasks relevant to their age.
+Every visit begins with a tour round the field, after which the children get involved with tasks relevant to their age.

 Team Challenge Days